A Thousand Horses

-A Thousand Horses is an American country music band formed in 2010 in Nashville, Tennessee.
-The band is composed of Michael Hobby (lead vocals), Bill Satcher (lead guitar), Zach Brown (guitar and vocals), and Graham Deloach (bass and vocals).
+A Thousand Horses is an American country rock band formed in 2010 in Nashville, Tennessee.
+The band is composed of Michael Hobby (lead vocals), Bill Satcher (lead guitar), and Graham Deloach (bass and vocals); Zach Brown (guitar, vocals) was also a member until leaving in 2023.
 Their first EP, A Thousand Horses, was released under Interscope Records in 2010.
 In 2014, the band signed with Republic Nashville of Big Machine Label Group and released its first single "Smoke", which set a record for the highest debut by a new act when it opened at number 28 on the Country Aircheck radio chart.

 Biography

 Michael Hobby and Bill Satcher grew up in Newberry, South Carolina, where they began writing songs at the age of 15.
 Satcher's cousin and Savannah, Georgia, native Graham DeLoach joined the duo soon after.
 A friend eventually introduced Atlanta native Zach Brown, and A Thousand Horses was formed.
 The name "A Thousand Horses" came from a song on their first EP.
 They enjoy writing their own original songs, but they occasionally collaborate with other writers around Nashville.
 They have toured nationwide and released their full-length album Southernality on January 21, 2015.